philamp/jellygrail/README.md

 - I'm not responsible of any illegal use.
 - Use at your own risks.
 - This does not include any torrent indexer search or RD downloader.
-- ⚠️ File Deletion in the virtual folder actually deletes corresponding files of the underlying file-systems.
+- ⚠️ File Deletion in the virtual folder actually deletes corresponding files of underlying file-system(s).

 ## 📥️ Installation (or upgrade)